rbrown146/Gov_Election_Analytics/index.md

 ## Predicting the 2020 Election (Rick Brown)

+### Week of 10/18: Covid
+This election has had many shocks compared with previous elections: protests, a president who doesn't pay much tax, the death of a Supreme Court justice weeks before the elction, and, of course, Covid.
+How will Covid affect the election?
+I decided to make a model to find out.
+But first, here are some maps showing the extent of Covid's spread through the United States:

 ### Week of 10/11: Demographics
 Last week's histograms were quite interesting (a blue Texas!) but didn't seem like realistic predictions to me.
 This week I increased the accuracy of my model and tried again.
 I started out with the same binomial model that related pre-election polling data to the share of Democratic/Republican voters as a share of total voters in each election.
 I then inputted 2016 data on the number of eligible voters in each state and 2020 polling data.
 Unlike last time, this time when I was simulating 10,000 different election outcomes I allowed for some variance in the probability of each candidate winning (I added in standard deviation to my model and used a normal distribution to select win probability).
 Finally, for each candidate I took the mean of the number of expected votes for him in each election simulation.
 I then produced a map indicating which candidate would win the election assuming the mean vote values corresponded to the result on election day.